Seeking the Beauty of Fall? Spend the Weekend in Riding Mountain National Park

 During our stay, we tried the wonton nachos (you won't have something like this anywhere else), the sommelier salad (sweet and light) and the original burger (made with a hand-formed patty).
 On our second night, we treated ourselves to some take-out veggie pizza, which was enjoyed against the view of the fireplace during a cozy night in.

-Go hiking and biking
+Go Hiking and Biking

 If there's anything that will draw you out into the park, it's the many hiking and biking options on offer.
 Luckily, Elkhorn Resort can help facilitate that too!
 New on-site is Rizing Mountain Adventures, which rents out e-bikes by the hour; allowing you to zip around the park and townsite with ease.
 All bikes come equipped with locks, so don't be afraid to park and explore the sites and shops.